 As required under the Money Laundering, Terrorist Financing and Transfer of Funds Regulations 2017 there is an obligation on the Auditor General (as set out in the planning guidance) to inform the National Crime Agency if she knows or suspects that any person has engaged in money laundering or terrorist financing.

-Should we be informed of any instances of money laundering at the VJB we will report these to the Auditor General for Scotland.
+Should we be informed of any instances of money laundering at OSCR we will report to the Auditor General as required by Audit Scotland.